Noise Level: Moderate

-Recommended For: Diners who enjoy well prepared food Italian food with upscale, rustic country Italian ambiance
+Recommended For: Diners who enjoy good food Italian food with upscale, rustic country Italian ambiance

-Recommended dishes: When available, The Branzino cooked bone -in and filleted before serving, The Galletto al Mattone -Pan-roasted free-ranch cornish hen; and The Costata di Manzo 20oz.
+Recommended dishes: When available, The Lombata D’Agnello, Roasted domestic loin of lamb with fresh herb crust, served in its natural juices, The Galletto al Mattone -Pan-roasted free-ranch cornish hen; and The Costata di Manzo 20oz.
 Grilled bone-in prime rib-eye steak with homemade shoestring fried potatoes .

 Liquor: Full bar service with good selection of low end reasonably priced Italian wines and specialty cocktails.

-Brioso Ristorante, opened in April 2015, is the second Brioso restaurant in Marlboro owned and operated by the Dimaggio brother's; Raffaele , Pietro, and Calogero.
-The older of the two restaurants, Brioso Trattoria, is located five minutes north on Route 9.
+Brioso Ristorante, isone of two Dimaggio family restaurants in Marlboro owned and operated by the Dimaggio brother's; Raffaele , Pietro, and Calogero.
+The newer of the two restaurants, L'Antica Trattoria, is located five minutes north on Route 9.

-Brioso Ristorante, is more high end of the two with a rustic, yet upscale Italian country ambiance and a full service bar.
+Brioso Ristorante, is the larger of the two with a rustic, yet upscale Italian country ambiance and a full service bar.

-Menu - The quality of the ingredients used and the preparation are equivalent.
-While there are a some items that are offered at both restaurants, - Brioso Ristorante offers a menu with less of the traditional Italian dishes.
+Brioso Ristorante offers a menu with most of the traditional Italian dishes, a some creative daily specials.
 Home made pasta and gluten free options are available

 Brioso is open seven days/week: Monday - Thursday: for lunch from 12 PM - 3 PM, for dinner from 4 PM - 10PM.